Lumenera Blog - Blogs

 What’s Involved in a Custom or OEM Camera Solution?

 Integrating an imaging solution into a new or existing vision system may seem like an overwhelming and costly process at first.
 Consumer-grade, off-the-shelf point and shoot cameras can sometimes do the job, providing an inexpensive short-term solution, but they often lack in features, capabilities, support, warranty eligibility and fail to meet the exact needs of a customer’s application.
 Turning to an OEM and custom camera manufacturer to provide an imaging solution for a customer’s unique requirements may sound like it would be a more expensive option, but this isn’t always the case.

-Fluorescence Microscopy – The Importance of Quantum Efficiency and Low Noise
+Fluorescence Microscopy – The Importance of QE & Low Noise

 Fluorescence microscopy is a specialized branch of microscopy that allows the observer to tag different elements of a specimen with proteins that will fluoresce under various wavelengths of light.
 The emitted fluorescent light from the specimen can be quite faint and is sometimes very difficult to see.
 The camera used to image the low emission target needs to be highly sensitive in order to detect the fluorescing light.
 It should also have minimal noise to ensure accuracy above the noise floor and offer the highest signal-to-noise ratio possible.

 Why Deterministic Triggering is Important for Time Sensitive Applications